FIR against BJP MP for 'spreading rumour' over deaths

-Police on Thursday registered an FIR against BJP MP Subhash Sarkar on the charge of spreading a rumour through a social media post over the cremation of two bodies.
-Sources in the police said the FIR was registered against the Bankura lawmaker after a complaint was lodged against him with the Bankura Sadar police station by Jaydeep Chattopadhyay, a leader of the ruling Trinamool Congress.
+An FIR has been registered against BJP MP Subhash Sarkar on charges of spreading a rumour through a social media post over the cremation of two bodies.
+Sources in the police said the FIR was registered against the Bankura lawmaker on Thursday after Trinamool Congress leader Jaydeep Chattopadhyay filed a complaint against him with the Bankura Sadar police station.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)